-4.1 It is essential for USC to ensure a coordinated and legislatively-compliant approach towards securing research income to undertake research activities.
+4.1 It is essential for the University to ensure a coordinated and legislatively-compliant approach towards securing research income to undertake research activities.
 This policy clarifies the responsibilities of University staff applying for external research funding, or negotiating funding for contract research, so that coordination is achieved.

-4.2 All staff are required to implement this policy when undertaking research activities at USC.
+4.2 All staff are required to implement this policy when undertaking research activities at the University.

-4.3 In its application of this policy, USC commits to:
+4.3 In its application of this policy, the University commits to:

-- Ensuring research at USC is conducted according to the Australian Code for the Responsible Conduct of Research.
+- Ensuring research at the University is conducted according to the Australian Code for the Responsible Conduct of Research.

 - Ensuring funded research projects comply with the definition of research according to the HERDC specifications.

 - Strategically develop research capacity within the University.

 - Enhancing the University’s reputation regarding research output.

 5.1 Competitive research grants – researchers are encouraged to apply for grants to support their research (appropriate to their academic experience).

 5.2 Contract research – researchers are also encouraged to engage with external organisations, who may offer to provide funds to support research which is expected to realise mutual benefits.
 5.3 Approval for research projects must be granted before a project commences.
 Research Master is USC’s research project approval system.
 Refer to the Externally Funding Research – Procedures for details of the approval processes.